AdventureBear/deliberate_duck/readme.md

 ## Seed File Setup
+### Getting Started
+When you run the application for the first time, and every time the server is restarted, seeds file will create an admin user:

+    username: Fig
+    password: password

+If you want to view projects you must be logged in.
+Seeds creates 2 projects with existing stories for you to explore.

+You can create a new user with our without admin status.
+The code for creating an admin user is ```secret123```

+### Moving to Production

 The seeds.js file will run when you start the server using ```nodemon app.js``` or ```node app.js```.
 Use caution as this will overwrite any previous databases using the name in your Mongo URL.

 If you are not in production and assisting with open source development of Deliberate Duck (thank you), you can leave the seedsDB() fuction in the app.js file.